 It won’t be overly difficult to avoid using lasers in a way that can hurt other people.
 You just need to think about what you’re doing and understand that these tools aren’t meant to be used for pranks.

-Laser pointers are so common and they aren’t going to be disappearing.
+Laser pointers are so common and they aren’t going to be disappearing (anytime soon).
 These are important tools that the vast majority of people use for normal reasons.